-- 48. The truth of the matter is that the "Total Program Cost" stated in the enrollment agreement that GCE distributes to prospective students significantly understates the actual total costs that they would need to pay to complete their degrees. - 49.
-What GCE has not disclosed to prospective students-but senior GCE executives have known since at least January 2017-is that almost none of the doctoral students at Grand Canyon University obtains their degrees after paying the tuition costs for 60 credits, including credits for the three dissertation courses. - 50.
-Instead, doctoral students at Grand Canyon University routinely encounter lengthy delays in their efforts to complete their dissertations due to policies and practices enacted by GCE procedures that prevent doctoral students from communicating directly with key dissertation reviewers.
+50. The truth of the matter is that the "Total Program Cost" stated in the enrollment agreement that GCE distributes to prospective students significantly understates the actual total costs that they would need to pay to complete their degrees.

+51. What GCE has not disclosed to prospective students-but senior GCE executives have known since at least January 2017-is that almost none of the doctoral students at Grand Canyon University obtains their degrees after paying the tuition costs for 60 credits, including credits for the three dissertation courses.
+52. Instead, doctoral students at Grand Canyon University routinely encounter lengthy delays in their efforts to complete their dissertations due to policies and practices enacted by GCE that create artificial bottlenecks in the dissertation process.
+These include Byzantine review procedures that prevent doctoral students from communicating directly with key dissertation reviewers.
 They also include up to nine "Milestones" that require students to wait for extended periods of time as they try to make progress on their dissertations.